nodesman/couchbase-mobile-portal/md-docs/ready/guides/sync-gateway/sg-accel/sg-accel-example.md

     }
     ```

     The default listening port for Sync Gateway Accelerator is `4985`.
-In this configuration file, you're setting it to `4986` because Sync Gateway also defaults to `4985`.
+Here, you're setting it to `4986` to avoid using a port that conflicts with Sync Gateway.

 4. Start the Sync Gateway Accelerator node.